sethupathib/Answers/README.md

 9. Cracking **IIIT-Hyderabad** PGEE.
 10. Working with Nishant Mishra (BCG) on Teacher Transfer Portal Review Project.
 11. Wrote a lot of Quora and Medium Articles.
 (If that counts!).
 12. 70 Clones on this repository till date.
 (18th Nov 2020).
 (If this matters!).
 It is a metric that the information contained in this repository has benifitted at-least 70 cloners.
-And as an after effect, it would've made their lives better saving thousands of man-hours which would otherwise have been invested in researching.
+And as an after effect, it would've made their lives better by saving thousands of man-hours which otherwise would have been invested in researching.
 I managed to make this world a better place indirectly.
 ------------------------
 ### Quote Fest